-Commission
+Commission.

-Natural gas, water, telephone and electricity utility services provided by corporations subject to regulation by the West Virginia Public Service Commission were excluded from taxation at the time the Consumers Sales and Service Tax was first implemented.
+Natural gas, water, telephone, and electric utility services provided by corporations subject to regulation by the West Virginia Public Service Commission were excluded from taxation at the time the Sales Tax was first implemented.
 Concerns over equity and double taxation were possible motivations behind this exclusion.
 Sales tax on items of necessity, such as public utility services, tends to fall most heavily upon those least able to pay.
-In any case, natural gas, water and electricity public utility services are already subject to an alternative tax (i.e., Business and Occupation Tax).
+In any case, natural gas, water, and electric utility services are already subject to an alternative tax (i.e., Business and Occupation Tax).
 Therefore, a sales tax on the same gross receipts would have represented a form of double taxation.

 Before July 1, 1987, transportation services provided by non-municipal providers were subject to the Carrier Income Tax.
-This alternative tax may have provided a reason to exempt transportation services from the Consumers Sales and Service Tax.
+This alternative tax may have provided a reason to exempt transportation services from the Sales Tax.
 Since a significant portion of transportation services are provided for businesses, the exclusion may also exist to preclude tax pyramiding upon intermediate activities.

+The value cited above was calculated in isolation from other possible applicable exemptions.
 Thus, the actual revenue impact resulting from the repeal of this exclusion by itself would not produce the total cited above.
-This exclusion encompasses the activities of natural gas, water and electric utilities that are exempt under West Virginia Code §11-15-9(a)(1).
-That expenditure, listed earlier in this report, provides for the exemption of sales of natural gas, steam or water delivered to consumers through mains or pipes and sales of electricity.
-Other exemptions such as those for direct use, sales to governmental units, sales to schools, sales to churches and sales to charitable organizations would also reduce the stated revenue impact.
+This exclusion encompasses the activities of natural gas, water, and electric utilities that are exempt under West Virginia Code §11-15-9(a)(1).
+That expenditure, listed later in this report, provides for the exemption of sales of natural gas, steam, or water delivered to consumers through mains or pipes and sales of electricity.
+Other exemptions-such as those for direct use, sales to governmental units, sales to schools, sales to churches, and sales to charitable organizations-would also reduce the stated revenue impact.